asimetra/DRServer/README.md

 `docs/dc-schema.json` is a generated table of those interface facts and contains no client implementation bodies.

-## Redistribution

-This repository's history begins at a redistributable baseline rather than at the beginning of the work, because Git preserves deleted files and the early work involved material that is not ours to publish.
-What may and may not be redistributed is in [NOTICE.md](NOTICE.md). `npm run check:public` checks the working tree and the history against that boundary.

 ## License

 The independently written source code is available under GPL-3.0-or-later.